You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Understanding Tmux Basics

 tmux uses a prefix key to trigger commands.
 The default prefix is Ctrl-b.
-Press Ctrl-b, then release both keys, then press the command key.
+Press Ctrl-b, release both keys, then press the command key.

 Essential Session Commands